huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   to the Kingdom - From Angular 1 to 2
 excerpt: |
   <p>
-    AngularJS was originally created back around 2009.
-It was built with the hope of helping web designers sprinkle a little magic into their designs.
+    AngularJS was originally created back in 2009.
+It was built initially with the hope of helping web designers sprinkle a little magic into their html.
 What happened instead was the revolution of the single page application.
-While AngularJS is still very powerful it has it warts, after all it was built with design first in mind.
-With new frameworks like Flux with React coming out with speed and developer savvy in mind, AngularJS needed a revamp.
+While AngularJS is still very powerful it has its warts, after all it was built with design first in mind.
+Given new libraries and architectures like Flux with React coming out, with speed and developer savvy in mind, AngularJS needed a revamp.
   </p>
   <p>
-    Now that the revamp of AngularJS is here in the form of Angular 2 beta, given it is powered by Google where everything is beta.
-I think it is time to investigate the Keys to the Kingdom that is Angular 2
+    Now that the revamp of AngularJS is here, in the form of Angular 2.
+Currently production ready in rc phase 4.
+After all we are talking Google and everything in production is beta.
+I think it is now time to investigate the Keys to the Kingdom of Angular 2.
     <a href="/angular2/2016/02/01/keys-to-the-kingdom-from-angular1-to-2/">... read more</a>
   </p>
 ---
+<b>***Updated 08/13/2016***</b>

 AngularJS was originally created back in 2009.
 It was built initially with the hope of helping web designers sprinkle a little magic into their html.
 What happened instead was the revolution of the single page application.
 While AngularJS is still very powerful it has its warts, after all it was built with design first in mind.
 Given new libraries and architectures like Flux with React coming out, with speed and developer savvy in mind, AngularJS needed a revamp.

-Now that the revamp of AngularJS is here, in the form of Angular 2 beta and production ready.
-After all it is Google and everything in production is beta.
-I think it is time to investigate the Keys to the Kingdom of Angular 2.
+Now that the revamp of AngularJS is here, in the form of Angular 2.
+Currently production ready in rc phase 4.
+After all we are talking Google and everything in production is beta.
+I think it is now time to investigate the Keys to the Kingdom of Angular 2.

-While following along the process of Angular 2's creation, I don't see any easy way to upgrade your apps from Angular 1 to 2.
+While following along the process of Angular 2's creation, I didn't initially see any easy way to upgrade your apps from Angular 1 to 2.
-There are helpful methods and procedures you can follow, but in the end you will be updating the majority of your code base.
-From what I have seen it is worth it in every way, whether from a code readability perspective or due to technical reasons.
+However, with NG-CONF and the announcement of AngularJS 1.5, it looks like there is now a nice path forward, but that is for another post.

-In this blog post I am going to start you on your way to picking up Angular 2 based on what you know from Angular 1.
+In this blog post I am going to start you on your way to picking up Angular 2 based on what you know from Angular 1 (pre 1.5).
 The true power of Angular 1 was in something called a Directive, and this is where I will start.
 I will be explaining the Angular 1 approach as I go along in the case you are new to Angular 1 as well.